-Heatstroke in dogs occurs when a dog's temperature reaches a dangerous level and he has no way to dump the heat - such moving to a shady spot, access to water etc.
+Heatstroke in dogs occurs when a dog's temperature reaches a dangerous level and he has no way to dump the heat - such as moving to a shady spot, access to water etc. For reference a dangerous level would

 When the temperature's rising, as well as the humidity, your pet wants you to know all about how to handle this condition because it can easily become fatal.